SmallFriendlyKiwi/dockerfiles/speedtest/README.md

 Yada, yada, yada

-`--net=host` is not _required_, but if we're wanting to test native performance (or use `--source some-specific-host-IP`) then we want direct access to the relevant connections without any overhead.
+`--net=host` is not _required_, but if we're wanting to test native performance then we want direct access to the relevant connections without any overhead.